-The Office will operate within a budget of \$3.5 million during 2018.
-It has been estimated that a budget of at least \$5 million will be required in order to facilitate the Office's plans for expansion including on boarding and training of new staff.
-This expansion will include the addition of an accounts division within the Corporate Services Unit and a Compliance team with in the Governance Unit.
+The Office will operate within a budget of \$5.53 million during 2020.
+It has been estimated that a budget of at least \$5.7 million will be required in order to facilitate the Office's plans for expansion including on boarding and training of new staff.
+This expansion will include the additional 22 new positions, to be recruited within the next three years.
+An accounts division has been created within the corporate services.
+Two new units have also been created within the Investigation Division - Own Motion unit, Information management Unit.
+In what used to be called the Governance Division, now redesignated as Research and Communication Division, a new unit has also been created, and is called Communication unit.